-We open for the Fall 2021 semester on Monday, August 30th.
-We offer both online and in-person tutorials—just select your preference on the scheduling page by clicking on the red box “Schedule a Tutorial” to your right.
+We offer both online and in-person tutorials—just select your preference on the scheduling page by clicking on the red box “Schedule a Tutorial” below.

 W: Written Communication (for example, papers)